Where to Sleep Overnight with a Campervan In Spain : A Guide for roadtrip preparation.

 Cost: usually €10–25 per night

-They are not known enough!
-These are official areas designed specifically for campervans.
-They are common all over Spain and are one of the safest overnight options.
+These areas aren’t known enough!
+They are official areas designed specifically for campervans and are common all over Spain.
+They’re one of the safest overnight options.
+You typically get:

 Legal overnight parking